Avnu/OpenAvnu/lib/libavtp/README.md

 1722-2016 spec).
 Libavtp doesn't support all of them yet.
 The list of supported formarts is:
 * AAF (PCM encapsulation only)

+# Examples

+The `examples/` directory in the top-level directory provides example applications which demonstrate the libavtp functionalities.
+To build an example application run `$ ninja -C build <example name>`.

+Information about what exactly each example application does and how it works is provided in the beginning of the .c file from each application.